 Category 4: Regular administrative transfers.
-These transfers are made to offer incentives REV 10/16/2009 to families willing to help meet certain HACM occupancy goals, to correct occupancy standards where the unit size is inappropriate for the size and composition of the family, to allow for non-emergency but medically advisable transfers, to allow qualified residents to take advantage of HACM's designated housing plan (i.e. to transfer from a mixed population to an elderly-only high-rise building), and other transfers approved by HACM when a transfer is the only or best way of solving a serious problem.
+These transfers are made to offer incentives to families willing to help meet certain HACM occupancy goals, to correct occupancy standards where the unit size is inappropriate for the size and composition of the family, to allow for non-emergency but medically advisable transfers, to allow qualified residents to take advantage of HACM's designated housing plan (i.e. to transfer from a mixed population to an elderly-only high-rise building), and other transfers approved by HACM when a transfer is the only or best way of solving a serious problem, including failure to comply with HOPE VI Lease Addendum requirements or obligations.